appendix-a

 We’ll begin with a straightforward example: completing a sentence using an OpenAI model and refining its output through prompt engineering.
 OpenAI’s models are a convenient starting point because they are accessible through a public REST API and require no local infrastructure setup.

-If you prefer, you can use an open-source LLM inference engine such as Ollama.
-However, since many readers may not yet have run an open-source LLM locally, we will cover that setup in detail in Appendix E. For now, we will keep things simple and use the OpenAI REST API.
+If you prefer, you can use an open source LLM inference engine such as Ollama.
+However, because many of you may not have run an open source LLM locally before, we’ll cover that setup in detail in appendix E. For now, we’ll keep things simple and use the OpenAI REST API.

-Before you proceed, ensure that you have Python 3.11 or later installed on your local machine and that the following prerequisites are met:
+Before you proceed, make sure you have Python 3.11 or later installed on your local machine and that the following prerequisites are met:

-2. Know how to set up a Python Jupyter notebook environment.
+• You know how to set up a Python Jupyter Notebook environment.

 A.1.1 Sentence completion example